Francis Sudbury and family.

 Mr. Sudbury senior had three sons and four daughters (writes Adeline) … but in fact there were four sons and five daughters born to Francis and Ann.

-Eldest son William was born in March 1829 and established himself as a butcher about 1850, initially in South Street, marrying Mary Gamble, daughter of Robert and Sally (nee Spencer) in 1851.
+Eldest son William was born on March 9th 1829, and established himself as a butcher about 1850, initially in South Street, marrying Mary Gamble, daughter of Robert and Sally (nee Spencer) in 1851.
 The Gambles were an Ilkeston family although Mary was born and baptised in Loughborough.

 After a period in the early 1860’s trading in the Market Place he moved to farm at Oakwell Farm on Derby Road in 1867.